 Experience Culture & Learn More About Saratoga at an Area Museum

 You can find museums for nearly every interest and niche in Saratoga.
-Those interested in art and the arts can head to the Frances Young Tang Museum at Skidmore or the National Museum of Dance in Saratoga Spa State Park.
+Those interested in art and the arts can head to the Frances Young Tang Teaching Museum at Skidmore or the National Museum of Dance in Saratoga Spa State Park.
 Car buffs can check out the Saratoga Automobile Museum, also located in Saratoga Spa State Park.
-There's also the New York State Miliary Museum on Lake Avenue, and the National Museum of Racing on Union Avenue.
+There's also the New York State Military Museum on Lake Avenue, and the National Museum of Racing on Union Avenue.

 The National Bottle Museum in Ballston Spa is another museum that speaks to a niche interest - bottles!
 Did you know bottle making was the country's first major industry?
 Learn more about bottle making as you view thousands of glass bottles.
-The museum also operates Glassworks Studio, a hot-glass teaching facility that offers flameworking and lampworking classes as well as special events.

-Come and see what cultural treasures you can unearth at these Saratoga area museums!
+Come and see what cultural treasures you can unearth at these Saratoga area museums.